ddc-java-16/gravity-game-Marc0E/docs/current-state.md

 ## Test environments used
 {: menu="Environments" }
-* Internal Testing: Conducted within development environments to verify functionality, used Pixel 6a API 31 emulator.
+* Internal Testing: Conducted within development environments to verify functionality, used Pixel 6a API 31 and Pixel 7 API 33 emulators.